Updated 31 October 2022

 Don’t fall into the trap of thinking that your cover letter is just a long-winded summary of your resume.
 A cover letter is your chance to emotionally connect with recruiters by demonstrating your knowledge of and interest in your potential future employer.

 That’s not to say you should copy/paste their corporate values and add “I’m really passionate about…” or “I also like to…” to the front either, because that’s not fooling anyone!
+Check out our eight key tips for creating an interview-clinching cover letter below.

 1. Address your letter correctly